-Hand-crafted vellum whispered beneath the wizened hand groping so unceremoniously through their number for a sheet he knew must be among them.
+Hand-crafted vellum whispered beneath the wizened hand now groping so unceremoniously through their number for a sheet he knew must be among them.

-Hidden beneath the dark leather of a blasphemous tome, the unutterable name of which was synonymous with the dead, peeked the note which he so desperately sought.
-Watery, bloodshot eyes perused the indecipherable scratches and bizarrely elegant swirls before finding what he needed.
-In a manic haze, he drifted to the table which served as his desk, and removed the antiquated quill pen from its inkwell, habit alone driving his hand to tap the tip against the well’s stained rim.
+Watery, sleep-starved eyes perused a bizarre mix of jagged black scratches and elegant red swirls (born of no earthly language) with the cool familiarity of a scholar.
+He nodded occasionally, mouthing remembered insight to himself before he found the passage he sought.
+In a manic haze, he drifted to the withered table which served as his desk, and removed the antiquated quill pen from its inkwell, habit alone driving his hand to tap the tip against the well’s stained rim.

 “The formula is incomplete.
 Without the essence intact, the skin cannot be used to bind the Word.
 I must attempt again when the village is quiet and has had time to forget its loss.
 It will not be quality enough for The Book, but the vellum from his hide will be exceedingly fine; I will harvest it for myself.”

 Setting aside the quill and amended note, the old man took up the crescent-shaped lunarium and began to sharpen it against a smooth strip of stained leather.
 The light shied away from the blade’s cruel grin as he inspected it, and the satisfaction that split his face was just as keen and wickedly curved as the tarnished silver in his hand.